 The Skullcandy Indy ANC True Wireless are similar headphones to the Skullcandy Indy Evo True Wireless, but they have a few extra features.
 The Indy ANC have an ANC feature that does a better job isolating against background noise.
 Their continuous battery life is longer, and their app comes with EQ presets.
 However, the Indy Evo have a more neutral sound profile out-of-the-box, which some listeners may prefer.

 The Apple AirPods Pro Truly Wireless are better than the Skullcandy Indy ANC True Wireless.
-The Apple are better-built, more comfortable, and they have a more stable fit.
+The Apple are better-built and more comfortable.
 Also, their sound profile is more neutral and balanced, and they have better noise isolation.
 However, if you prefer a bass-heavy sound, you may like the Skullcandy instead.

 The Anker SoundCore Liberty Air 2 Truly Wireless are better than the Skullcandy Indy ANC True Wireless.
 The Anker have longer continuous battery life and more customization options thanks to their graphic EQ.
 Even though the Skullcandy have an ANC feature, the Anker does a better job isolating against background noises passively.

 The Skullcandy Indy ANC True Wireless and the Sony WF-SP800N Truly Wireless are similar headphones, so depending on your listening habits, you may prefer one over the other.
 The Sony have a more comfortable and stable fit, and their battery life is longer.
 They also have a graphic EQ for greater sound customization.
 While the Sony have longer continuous battery life, the Skullcandy's portable charging case offers more additional charges.
 Also, the Skullcandy have better noise isolation.